ghc/ghc/docs/users_guide/using-warnings.rst

     Will raise two warnings because ``Zero`` and ``Succ`` are not written as ``'Zero`` and ``'Succ``.

-    This warning is is enabled by default in :ghc-flag:`-Wall` mode.
+    This warning is enabled by default in :ghc-flag:`-Wall` mode.

 .. ghc-flag:: -Wunused-binds